Our aim is that pupils at Willowbrook School:

 PSHE (personal, social, health and economic) education is a school curriculum subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 At Willowbrook, the PSHE provision helps our pupils to stay healthy, safe and prepared for life – and work – in modern Britain.
 It also helps pupils to achieve their academic potential.
 At Willowbrook School, we have developed our own bespoke PSHE curriculum, which incorporates our four key values of Respect, Friendship, Teamwork and Excellence, as well as two additional themes: Relationships and Safety.
 Each half-term, classes in every year group focus on one of these themes in particular.
 Our whole-school story assemblies also align with these headings.

-There are three attachments below:
+There are four attachments below:

 1. A progression map outlining the objectives we focus on in PSHE in each year group, and in each term.
 This document has a colour-coded key to show where British Values are taught within the PSHE curriculum.